Over 285 diverse courses (including Honors, Advanced Placement, and College Accredited Courses)

 Mathematics at Morristown High School teaches students essential problem solving and logical reasoning skills required for success in the 21st century.
 It provides students with a necessary foundation in algebra and geometry that enables them to study computer science, precalculus, calculus, and statistics.
 Upon graduation, students are ready for the study of higher mathematics, science, computer science, or economics.

-The MHS Mathematics Department is committed to embracing the latest instructional practices and technology.
-Students learn to use Texas Instruments graphing calculators that improve students’ understanding of mathematical concepts.
+The MHS Mathematics Department embraces evidence-based instructional practices and state-of-the-art technology.
+Students learn to use Texas Instruments graphing calculators that improve their understanding of mathematical concepts.
 The Department also utilizes powerful software including Geometer’s Sketchpad, GeoGebra, Fathom, and Mathematica to help students explore mathematics to even greater depths.

 The Mathematics Department is committed to helping all students succeed.
 We believe that success is most likely achieved when students, teachers, and parents all work together.